Who we are

 We may disclose your personal information to third parties, including in the following circumstances:

 - We use third parties to carry out certain activities on our behalf that involve the processing of personal information.
-For example, we may engage third party service providers to fulfil orders, deliver packages, send postal mail, SMS text messages and email, maintain and update our databases of customer details (including the removal of repetitive or incorrect information), analyse data to help us develop, provide and improve our products and services, provide marketing assistance, process card payments, carry out surveys and installations, provide customer service and handle claims.
+For example, we may engage third party service providers to fulfil orders, deliver packages, send postal mail, SMS text messages and email, maintain and update our databases of customer details (including the removal of repetitive or incorrect information), analyse data to help us develop, provide and improve our products and services, provide marketing assistance, process card payments, process payments online, carry out surveys and installations, provide customer service and handle claims.
 These third parties have access to personal information needed to perform their functions, but may not use it for other purposes.
 We may use the information we receive from third parties to supplement, improve and add to our databases of customer details, for purposes such as credit checking and fraud prevention.

 - We may share information that we hold about you (for example, your email address and information about your purchases) with third parties that also hold your information or have an existing online relationship with you in order to identify you and to enable us (or Kingfisher Group companies or other third parties on our behalf) to provide you with relevant marketing online.
 For instance, we may share your information with social networking sites such as Facebook so that they can identify you as a customer of ours and can tailor the marketing we send you via their sites and products.